-2024 Number 2023 Number
+2023 Number 2022 Number

-From the Management to an
+Executive Management team 9 7

-Executive Management team Customers and neighbourhoods 8 122 9 124
+Customers and neighbourhoods 124 136

-Assets and regeneration 40 42
+Assets and regeneration 42 39

-Total 170 175
+Total 175 182

 One Vision Housing Limited employees have access to a defined contribution pension scheme, which is operated by the Sovini group on behalf of all group entities.
 The assets of the scheme are held separately from those of the group in an independently administered fund.
-The pension charge represents contributions payable to the fund and amounted to £331k (2023: £336k).
+The pension charge represents contributions payable to the fund and amounted to £336k (2022: £342k).